Opendigitalradio/ODR-DabMod/README.md

 ========
 ODR-DabMod is a *DAB (Digital Audio Broadcasting)* modulator compliant to ETSI EN 300 401.
-It is the continuation of the work started by which was developed by the Communications Research Center Canada on CRC-DabMux, and is now pursued in the
+It is the continuation of the work started by which was developed by the Communications Research Center Canada on CRC-DabMod, and is now pursued in the
 [Opendigitalradio project](http://opendigitalradio.org).

-ODR-DabMux is part of the ODR-mmbTools tool set.
+ODR-DabMod is part of the ODR-mmbTools tool set.
 More information about the ODR-mmbTools is available in the *guide*, available on the [Opendigitalradio mmbTools page](http://www.opendigitalradio.org/mmbtools).